csteamengine/RPi-Quadcopter/README.md

     $sudo mkdir -p /var/lib/sixad/profiles
     $sudo checkinstall

-Once that is done run the following to run controller manager at boot.
+Once that is done, run the following to allow the controller mangager to run at boot.
 Now when you reboot the Pi, sixad will automatically run.

     $sudo update-rc.d sixad defaults